dwihdyn/ds-exploration/README.md

 - [NEW] : a whole new feature/work
 - [IMP] : improvement on top of the existing work
 - [FIX] : debugging

+### Data Science Principle :

+- Do whole OSEMN at bare minimum, and then find way to improve accuracy on test data